AIVIS-MING/TIGER_SEG-DET/README.md

 ## Dockerfile
 To run the algorithm, we recommend to build the docker image based on the Dockerfile provided.

-## Test and Export
-export.sh:
+#### export.sh:
 The command lines used for build docker image.
+Before building the docker image, you should put the downloaed weight to the folder libs/WEIGTH.

-test.sh:
+#### test.sh:
 The command lines used for testing the algorithm.
-Before testing the algorithm, you should first change the path in the test.sh.
+Before testing the algorithm, you should change the path in the test.sh (change the ..path/input to a dir which contains the image and the tissue background).
-(change the ..path/input to a dir which contains the image and the tissue background) The segmentation and detection results can be found in the docker volumn refered tiger-output.
+The segmentation and detection results can be found in the docker volumn refered tiger-output.